-Takeaway: Even through YouTube retired the YouTube video keyword tool, you can still generate tons of video keywords for free.
+Takeaway: Even though YouTube retired the YouTube video keyword tool, you can still generate tons of video keywords for free.
 YouTube advertising is a technique like using Google Adwords to generate content keywords.
 With this method, you can find top-notch keywords for videos that your potential audience uses to find solutions that you can offer.

 Method #5: Research Keywords of competitors’ videos (Only for Google & Bing)

 SEMrush paid packages start from $69.95 per month.
-For a limited time, I can give you a free SEMrush Pro account for 14 days (worth $69.95) This includes all the features and tools such as competitor keyword research, backlink checker tool, PLA research, keyword tracking and SEO site audit.
+For a limited time, I can give you a free SEMrush Pro account for 14 days (worth $69.95) This includes all the features and tools such as competitor keyword research, backlink checker tool, PLA research, keyword tracking, and SEO site audit.
 Click this link to create your SEMrush Pro account for free.